Three Ways To Lower Your Water Bill

 Keep in mind when you leave for extended periods of time it is a good idea to turn off the electric heater or turning the gas heater down.

 Toilet: Take a quick scan and see if you have any leaking pipes.
 Toilets often have loose fixtures that leak water or pull more water than needed.
 Over time this waste can add up and hurt your bills.
-A great way to save water in toilets is putting a large rock the size of a brick or a jar full of rocks in your toilet tank.
-Every time you flush the box like tank beyond the toilet bowl has to fill up before you can flush again.
+A great way to save water in your toilet is by putting a large rock the size of a brick or a jar full of rocks in your toilet tank.
+Every time you flush the box-like tank above the toilet bowl has to fill up before you can flush again.
 The rocks will take up space in your tank and therefore each flush will be more efficient.

 Plants: Check and see if there is a sprinkler system.
 Make sure that it isn’t set to water the lawn during the heat of the day.
 It’s best to water the lawn in the cool of the night.
 You waste water if you water during the day because some of it evaporates in the heat before it even hits the plants.

 If you are moving and haven't set up your water for your home yet the team at My Utilities would love to help make it easy on you.
 We want to help you get your water and other utilities connected in just a few minutes for free.